The Mongol Invasion (trilogy): Batu

-Facing winter's onset, the Mongol leader considers campaigns toward Ryazan or Kyiv.
-Heeding his advisors Subutai and Haji Rakhim, he chooses to resupply in captured Russian cities.
-In Ryazan, Princess Eupraxia of Kyiv, grieving for her deceased husband, commits suicide.
-During the Mongol advance, Musuk and Uriankh-Kadan (Subutai's son) are captured by Prince Yuri of Ryazan.
-After the defeat of the Russians in the Wild Field, the near-frozen Uriankh-Kadan is revived by Baba Opalenikha, a Russian captive.
-When faced with the powerful commander's offer of recompense, she reveals surprising humanity: "Even to ailing beasts we extend our hand," she rasps, her voice as raspy as the winter wind.
-"Though he be not of our creed, a human soul still dwells within him."
+As winter approaches, the Mongol leader contemplates campaigns against Ryazan or Kyiv, opting for resupply in captured Russian cities based on advisors Subutai and Haji Rakhim's counsel.
+In Ryazan, Princess Eupraxia of Kyiv, mourning her husband, takes her own life.
+During the Mongol advance, Musuk and Subutai's son Uriankh-Kadan are captured by Prince Yuri of Ryazan.
+After the Russians are defeated in the Wild Field, Baba Opalenikha, a Russian captive, revives the almost-frozen Uriankh-Kadan.
+Confronted by a powerful commander's offer for recompense, she demonstrates unexpected compassion, stating, "Even to ailing beasts we extend our hand... a human soul dwells within him", despite differing creeds.

-Ryazan valiantly resists the Mongol invasion, but lacking support from other Russian lands, it is destroyed.
-Khan Batu swiftly advances towards Kolomna, where an attempt to capture a son of Genghis Khan results in the prince's death and the city's destruction.
-Moscow (Mushkaf) and Vladimir suffer similar fates.
-Russian princes unite, forming an army under Evpaty Kolovrat, to oppose the Mongols; however, a traitor betrays their position, leading to a devastating Mongol attack.
+Ryazan resists the Mongol invasion but is ultimately destroyed without support from other Russian lands.
+Khan Batu advances to Kolomna, resulting in the death of a Genghis Khan's son and the city's destruction.
+Moscow (Mushkaf) and Vladimir meet similar fates.
+Russian princes unite under Evpaty Kolovrat to combat the Mongols; however, they are betrayed by a traitor, leading to a catastrophic Mongol attack that decimates their forces.

-Following the defeat at Kozelsk, Batu Khan moves south towards the Kipchak steppes.
-He commissions the Chinese architect Li Tong-po to construct a marching palace on Urakov Mountain, establishing a new center of power.
-Yülduz requests Nazar-Karizek's company, a request considered unforgivable given his past actions.
-The traitor Gleb is cast out by Arapsha after fulfilling his treacherous task.
+After the defeat at Kozelsk, Batu Khan heads south to the Kipchak steppes and hires architect Li Tong-po to build a palace on Urakov Mountain, creating a new power center.
+Yülduz's request for Nazar-Karizek's involvement is seen as unforgivable.
+Meanwhile, traitor Gleb is expelled by Arapsha after completing his treasonous assignment.

-Batu's finale is powerfully timed to the harsh year of 1942.
-The ending's strength lies in the stark contrast between its two chapters.
-The first, "And Russia is Being Built Again!", depicts the relentless sounds of axes felling trees in the blazing "Perunov Bor" forest—a legendary place in Slavic folklore associated with Perun, the god of thunder and lightning.
-This vividly portrays the reconstruction and resilience amidst devastation.
-The second chapter, "In a Distant Homeland," focuses on the somber aftermath, eschewing triumphant celebration.
-Instead of celebratory fanfare, plaintive songs prevail.
-We see Old Nazar-Karizek returning to his native yurt not with spoils of war, but with four saddled but empty horses—a poignant symbol of the sons lost fighting against Russia.
-This contrast highlights war's complex reality: the drive for rebuilding and progress, overshadowed by personal loss and grief.
-In the context of 1942, a year of immense hardship and struggle, Batu's finale resonates deeply, underscoring that victory often comes at a tremendous cost.
+Batu's finale unfolds against the harsh backdrop of 1942, contrasting two powerful chapters.
+The first, "And Russia is Being Built Again!", reveals the relentless sounds of axes in the mythical "Perunov Bor" forest, symbolizing reconstruction and resilience amid destruction.
+The second chapter, "In a Distant Homeland", shifts to the somber aftermath, rejecting celebratory tones in favor of mournful songs.
+Old Nazar-Karizek returns to his yurt accompanied not by victories, but by four saddled, empty horses—haunting symbols of the sons lost in battle against Russia.
+This stark juxtaposition emphasizes the complex realities of war, where the pursuit of progress is clouded by profound personal grief and loss.
+Set against the struggles of 1942, Batu's conclusion resonates powerfully, illustrating that often, victory is accompanied by significant sacrifice.